 Best Tacos in Merida

-Tacos are one of the most integral parts of Mexican food.
-There are actually countless varieties.
+Tacos are one of the most integral parts of Mexican food and there are actually countless varieties.

-You could easily eat tacos every day of your Mexico trip and neither get bored of them nor try all the variations that exist!
-Locals too will eat them several times a week – either when they dine out at restaurants or they eat themselves at home.
+You could easily eat tacos every day of your Mexico trip and neither get bored of them nor even scratch the surface of discovering all the different variations of tacos that exist!

 The best restaurants in Merida below are those places where you can enjoy some of the very best tacos in town.
 They range from sit-down eateries to simple grab-and-go spots.